 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about lurasidone and it will also provide you with a full list of the side-effects which you may experience from taking it.

-- The recommended starting dose for adults is usually one 37 mg tablet, taken once daily.
+- The recommended starting dose is usually one 37 mg tablet, taken once daily.
 Your dose, however, may be adjusted to suit your condition and any other medicines you are taking, so it may be different to this.
 The directions for taking the tablets will be printed on the label of the pack to remind you about what the doctor said to you.

 - Swallow the tablet whole with a drink of water - do not chew or break the tablet before you swallow as it has a bitter taste.

 - You should take lurasidone with a meal, or soon afterwards.
 This is important because if you take the tablet before a meal, less of the medicine will be absorbed by your body and this will make it less effective.

 - Do not drink grapefruit juice while you are on lurasidone.
 This is because a chemical in grapefruit is likely to increase the amount of lurasidone in your bloodstream and make side-effects more likely.

 - Try to get into the habit of taking your doses at the same time of day each day.
 This will help you to remember to take it regularly.
 If you do forget to take a dose, take it (with a snack) as soon as you remember.
 If you do not remember until the following day then skip the missed dose but remember to take the dose that is due on that day.
 Do not take two doses at the same time to make up for a forgotten dose.

 - You will need to have some tests from time to time as your treatment will require careful monitoring to make sure that you get the best possible benefit from lurasidone.
 Remember to keep your regular doctor's appointments so that your progress can be checked.